ryanamannion/gtown-passwords/README.md

-# Different approaches to Memorable Passphrase Generation
+# Different Approaches to Memorable Passphrase Generation
 This repo holds code for a final project in an ENLP class.
 The project is about creating a more memorable passphrase generation system

 # baseline